ShayHill/shayallenhill_site/_posts/2024-09-22-vim-in-windows.md

 # Install Vim

-This one is easy, because we're not going to compile Vim, but there are some tricks if you aren't familiar with Windows.
+This is an obvious first step, and it's an easy one, because we're not going to compile Vim.
+But there are some tricks if you aren't familiar with Windows.

 Go to [Releases · vim/vim-win32-installer (github.com)](https://github.com/vim/vim-win32-installer/releases), download the exe file for your architecture (32 or 64 bit), run it, and accept all the defaults.
 This will add a few icons to your desktop that you probably don't want, but it's easy to delete them later.
 Elsewhere in this guide, we're going to use `winget`, but Vim itself suggests downloading and installing from GitHub.